Granny's Green Beans and New Potatoes

 In a large Dutch Oven, cook green beans and bacon or ham pieces on medium heat with water up just over the beans.
 Cook for 30-45 minutes.

-Add the potatoes, salt, pepper, and coriander, cover, and turn the heat down to low.
+Add the potatoes, salt, pepper, and coriander, cover, and lower the heat.

 Cook another 20-40 minutes or until the potatoes are done when pierced with a fork.
 (It depends on how big your potatoes are.)